 Read more on Stage V Critical Period Management.

 Use of SAWS Aquifer Storage and Recovery (ASR)

 This measure to minimize the impacts of incidental take from extended drought is the third element in the package of springflow protection measures.
 It utilizes the SAWS ASR facility for storage and delivery of Aquifer water leased by the Edwards Aquifer Authority (EAA).
 When triggers are reached SAWS will use water stored in the ASR to serve as a base load supply in its surface area near to the springs.
-An amount equivalent to the water recovered from the ASR will be used to offset SAW’s Edwards demand.
-EAA will acquire, through a three-tier lease and option, 50,000 ac-ft/yr of Edwards permits.
+An amount equivalent to the water recovered from the ASR will be used to offset SAW’s Edwards Aquifer water demand.
+EAA will acquire 50,000 acre-feet/year of Edwards Aquifer withdrawal permits.